elkhorn-heavy/walkthroughs/overthewire/bandit/level_11.md

 -rw-r----- 1 bandit11 bandit10 69 Sep 19  2024 data.txt
 ```

-It's a good idea to take a look at the data:
+It's a good idea to take a look at the data.
+If it's base 64 encoded then it
+will be printable characters.

 ```
 bandit10@bandit:~$ cat data.txt